 Infant Mental Health Dual Title Program

-In response to the field becoming more interdisciplinary and research-based, we now offer a Dual-Title Degree in Infant Mental Health.
-The IMH Dual-Title Degree prepares clinicians, educators and researchers to be well-versed in research and practice.
-Students graduate from the program as research-informed clinicians or clinically-informed researchers who have a deeper understanding of applied research and the needs of community agencies and practitioners.
+MPSI has a long history of offering advanced training in infant mental health (IMH).
+The IMH Dual-Title Degree (IMH-DT) prepares current Wayne State University graduate students to be well-versed in IMH research and practice.
+Students graduate from the program as research-informed clinicians who learn how to translate and critique research in ways that effectively address the needs of diverse children and caregivers; or clinically informed researchers who have a deeper understanding of applied research and the needs of community agencies and practitioners.

 Benefits of the IMH Dual-Title Program